dldmarnell/investment-portfolio-analysis/README.md

 # whale_analysis

-Analyzes and visualizes risk, returns, votality, and Sharpe ratios among various algorithmic, hedge, and mutual fund portfolios and compares them against the S&P 500 Index.
-At the end, the performance of my custom portfolio is evaluated and compared against the other portfolios as well as the larger market.
+Analyzes and visualizes risk, returns, votality, and Sharpe ratios among various algorithmic, hedge, and mutual fund portfolios then compares them against the S&P 500 Index.
+At the end, the performance of my custom portfolio is evaluated and compared against the other portfolios as well as the S&P 500.

 ---